 Key to this analogy however, is Nāgārjuna‘s argument for the interdependence and mutual entailment of samsara with nirvana, rather than their essential difference.³ Thinking of nirvana as essentially different and completely independent of samsara is like when communism/anarchism conceives of itself as essentially different and completely independent of capitalism, making them express themselves in a deficient manner that does not adequately express the ideal.
 Rather, samsara and nirvana are interdependent because the shift from samsara to nirvana does not correspond to an immediate change in the nature of how things appear or how they are, but to a change in the nature of how you respond.
 Thus, Nirvana does not refer to a specific referent with boundaries that can be predicated existence or non-existence, but refers to a difference in the manner with which existence itself is beheld.

-Nirvana is a way of being in a state of process.
-This way of being is expressed through the four brahmavihāras or “sublime virtues” of benevolence (metta), compassion (karuna), joy (mudita) and equanimity (upekkha), also called the Four Immeasurables.
+Nirvana is not a state but a mode of being.
+This mode of being is endowed with the four brahmavihāras or “sublime virtues” of benevolence (metta), compassion (karuna), joy (mudita) and equanimity (upekkha), also called the Four Immeasurables.
 So just like this, Commonism, the ideal expression of the Commons movement, would be an open process and not a preconceived “end of history”, and would be driven for the creative production of immaterial wealth in the form of immeasurable Goods̶.

 ¹ Fisher, Mark.
 Capitalist Realism: Is There No Alternative?
 O Books, 2009. p.
 39-54